cliffhall/in-app-pro-shop/README.md

 Work in progress.

 ## PREMISE
+The goal of In-App Pro Shop is to allow Ethereum developers to add in-app purchases quickly with an existing system, and also to make it easy for them to support assets from other apps if they so choose.

+Using smart contracts that live on the blockchain, and a web-based maintenance application, it implements a franchise system, whereby anyone can create a Shop, define and categorize the [SKU](https://en.wikipedia.org/wiki/Stock_keeping_unit)s that identify the products they will sell, and integrate that Shop into their application.

+Their applications can then interact with the In-App Pro Shop smart contracts to allow users to purchase items, which are minted as [ERC-721 non-fungible tokens](http://erc721.org/).

+A small percentage of each sale goes to the franchise owner [Futurescale, Inc.](http://futurescale.com), and the rest is immediately available for withdrawal by the Shop Owner.

+## BACKGROUND
 An interesting potential for apps built on Ethereum is that they can incorporate existing smart contracts that already live on the blockchain.
 For instance, Loom network's [CryptoZombies](https://cryptozombies.io/) feed on [CryptoKitties](https://www.cryptokitties.co/)